 Known from Northland, the central North Island and Taranaki

-Found on Whenua Hou/Codfish Island and in the northwest Nelson and Fiordland areas.
+Found on Whenua Hou/Codfish Island and Fiordland areas.

 It is the only member of its family, Mystacinidae, known to still survive.

 Short-tailed bats weigh around 12–15 g.
 They have large pointed ears and a free tail.
 They are a mousy-grey colour.

 Unlike most bats, which catch their prey in the air, the short-tailed bat has adapted to ground hunting.
 It is one of the few bats in the world which spends large amounts of time on the forest floor, using its folded wings as 'front limbs' for scrambling around.